labib-islam/StudentTradeHub-V2/Timeline/0_Project Ideas/Documentation_Plan.md

 09/18
 RECAP OF TODAY'S MEETING

 We worked on the project proposal to be submitted tomorrow.
 We changed the name of the project from Student Peer-to-Peer Marketplace to Student TradeHub.
 Anya designed a flowchart to be used for the system design.

+10/02
+RECAP OF TODAY'S MEETING

+Environment Setup
+•	Labib and Nafiur will take the lead on setting up the project environment.
+•	This includes configuring dependencies, ensuring compatibility, and preparing the local dev setup for everyone.

+Development Workflow
+1. Write the Code – Team members will work on assigned features in their own branches.
+2. Pull Requests – Completed features will be pushed to GitHub and submitted for review.
+3. Code Review – Other team members will review each pull request for quality, correctness, and consistency.
+4. Integration – After approval, code will be merged into the main branch and integrated with the production environment.

+Collaboration & Planning
+•	A library group room will be booked for a hands-on session to walk through how we plan to push and manage code in the repository.
+•	This session will help everyone get aligned on the Git workflow and contribution process.

+Repository Updates
+•	The TA and Professor have been added to the GitHub repository for transparency and supervision.
+•	The repository has been switched back to private for security and proper version control.